Personal Injury Law

 You must inform your employer of your need for PDL with as much advance notice as you can provide.
 However, your need for PDL is not always foreseeable.
 If you must take PDL before you have the opportunity to notify your employer, you must notify them at the earliest practical opportunity.
 Your employer may require you to submit documentation from your health care provider certifying your need for PDL.What if I Need More Than 4 Months of Leave?

 FEHA requires a reasonable accommodation for people with qualifying disabilities, including those otherwise covered by PDL.
 In some cases, an extension of your leave beyond what is offered through PDL and FMLA would be considered a reasonable accommodation.
-If you are unsure how these laws interact with each other, call the Oakland medical leave attorneys at Spencer Young Law.How is My Job Protected When I Use PDL?
+If you are unsure how these laws interact with each other, call Spencer Young Law in Oakland to speak to a medical leave attorney.How is My Job Protected When I Use PDL?

 Upon completing your PDL, you must be restored to the job you had prior to taking leave.
 You must receive the same pay and benefits, have the same responsibilities, and enjoy the same terms and conditions as before.